About - South African Landlords Association

 Landlords have the legal right to evict a tenant if they fall into arrears with their rent.
 Landlords can also evict if they want to sell the property or for any other reason.
 There are strict rules around evictions.
 The exact eviction grounds depend on what type of tenancy you have.

-What can landlords not do the UK?
+What can landlords not do in South Africa?

-What Can UK landlords not do?
+What Can South African landlords not do?

 What Landlords cannot legally do: